 Abstracts for the 2018 HEI Annual Conference.
-Please scroll down to view the three abstracts and posters.
+Please scroll down to view the two abstracts and posters.

 MAPLE: Mortality-Air Pollution Associations in Low Exposure Environments

 Michael Brauer1, Jeffrey R. Brook2, Yen Li Chu1, Tanya Christidis3, Dan L. Crouse4,5, Anders Erickson1, Perry Hystad6, Chi Li7, Randall V. Martin7,8, Jun Meng7, Amanda J. Pappin3, Lauren L. Pinault3, Michael Tjepkema3, Aaron van Donkelaar7, Scott Weichenthal9, Richard T. Burnett1

 1University of British Columbia, Vancouver, BC, Canada;2University of Toronto, Toronto, ON, Canada; 3Statistics Canada, Ottawa, ON, Canada; 4University of New Brunswick, Fredericton, NB, Canada; 5New Brunswick Institute for Research, Data, and Training, Fredericton, NB, Canada; 6Oregon State University, Corvallis, OR, USA; 7Dalhousie University, Halifax, NS, Canada; 8Harvard-Smithsonian Center for Astrophysics, Cambridge, MA, USA; 9McGill University, Montreal, QC, Canada;10Health Canada, Ottawa, ON, Canada

 Background.
 Fine particulate matter (PM2.5) is associated with mortality, though uncertainty exists regarding the shape of the concentration response function at low levels.
 Since nearly the entire population of Canada lives in areas with ambient concentrations below 12 µg/m3, it is ideal for the study of low PM2.5 concentration mortality impacts.